kaisenlinux/manpages-dev/category/Hardware/fio.md

               this example we simply do polling.

        iodepth_low=int
               The low water mark indicating when to start filling the queue again.
 Defaults to the same as iodepth, meaning that fio will attempt to keep the queue full at all times.
 If iodepth  is set to e.g. 16 and iodepth_low is set to 4, then after fio has filled the queue of 16 requests, it will let the depth drain down to 4 before starting to fill it again.

        serialize_overlap=bool
               Serialize in-flight I/Os that might otherwise cause or suffer from data races.
 When two or more I/Os are submitted simultaneously, there is no guarantee that the I/Os will be  processed  or completed in the submitted order.
 Further, if two or more of those I/Os are writes, any overlapping region between them can become indeterminate/undefined on certain storage.
 These issues can cause verification to fail erratically when at least one of the racing I/Os is changing data and the overlapping region has a  non-zero size.
 Setting serialize_overlap tells fio to avoid provoking this behavior by explicitly serializing in-flight I/Os that have a non-zero overlap.
 Note that setting this op‐ tion can reduce both performance and the iodepth achieved.

               This option only applies to I/Os issued for a single job except when it is enabled along with io_submit_mode=offload.
 In offload mode, fio will check for overlap among  all
               I/Os submitted by offload jobs with serialize_overlap enabled.

               Default: false.

        io_submit_mode=str
               This  option controls how fio submits the I/O to the I/O engine.
 The default is `inline', which means that the fio job threads submit and reap I/O directly.
 If set to `off‐ load', the job threads will offload I/O submission to a dedicated pool of I/O threads.
 This requires some coordination and thus has a bit of extra overhead, especially  for lower  queue depth I/O where it can increase latencies.
 The benefit is that fio can manage submission rates independently of the device completion rates.
 This avoids skewed latency reporting if I/O gets backed up on the device side (the coordinated omission problem).
 Note that this option cannot reliably be used with async IO engines.

    I/O rate
        thinktime=time
               Stall the job for the specified period of time after an I/O has completed before issuing the next.
 May be used to simulate processing being done by  an  application.
 When the unit is omitted, the value is interpreted in microseconds.
-See thinktime_blocks and thinktime_spin.
+See thinktime_blocks, thinktime_iotime and thinktime_spin.

        thinktime_spin=time
               Only  valid  if thinktime is set - pretend to spend CPU time doing something with the data received, before falling back to sleeping for the rest of the period specified by thinktime.
 When the unit is omitted, the value is interpreted in microseconds.

        thinktime_blocks=int
               Only valid if thinktime is set - control how many blocks to issue, before waiting thinktime usecs.
 If not set, defaults to 1 which will make fio wait thinktime usecs  after every  block.
 This effectively makes any queue depth setting redundant, since no more than 1 I/O will be queued before we have to complete it and do our thinktime.
 In other words, this setting effectively caps the queue depth if the latter is larger.

+       thinktime_blocks_type=str
+              Only valid if thinktime is set - control how thinktime_blocks triggers.
+The default is `complete', which triggers thinktime when fio completes thinktime_blocks blocks.
+If this is set to `issue', then the trigger happens at the issue side.

+       thinktime_iotime=time
+              Only  valid  if  thinktime is set - control thinktime interval by time.
+The thinktime stall is repeated after IOs are executed for thinktime_iotime.
+For example, `--think‐ time_iotime=9s --thinktime=1s' repeat 10-second cycle with IOs for 9 seconds and stall for 1 second.
+When the unit is omitted, thinktime_iotime is interpreted as  a  number of  seconds.
+If this option is used together with thinktime_blocks, the thinktime stall is repeated after thinktime_iotime or after thinktime_blocks IOs, whichever happens first.

        rate=int[,int][,int]
               Cap the bandwidth used by this job.
 The number is in bytes/sec, the normal suffix rules apply.
 Comma-separated values may be specified for reads, writes, and trims  as  de‐ scribed in blocksize.

               For  example,  using `rate=1m,500k' would limit reads to 1MiB/sec and writes to 500KiB/sec.
 Capping only reads or writes can be done with `rate=,500k' or `rate=500k,' where the former will only limit writes (to 500KiB/sec) and the latter will only limit reads.

        rate_min=int[,int][,int]